-This training will provide basic knowledge of communicable diseases applicable to substance use disorders (SUD) and will meet the criteria for minimum knowledge standards (Level 1) for SUD professionals in the Michigan publicly funded service delivery system.
+This training will provide basic knowledge of communicable diseases applicable to substance use disorders (SUD) and will meet the criteria for minimum knowledge.

 - Duration: 1.5 hours